What is BeOS?

 At the time, this was fairly innovative as similar web-devices

 ran mostly buggy Java applets or the highly inefficient Windows CE.
-Ironically BeOS family of
+Ironically BeOS

-the Windows family of systems.
+quality of the Windows family

 Because some systems still run no-longer-supported BeOS,

 developers have continued its development under the name Haiku,

 which is covered next on this page.

 Haiku was originally released in 2002 for IA-32, ARM and